MicrosoftDocs/powerquery-docs/powerquery-docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Certify your connectors</h3>
-                            <p>Learn about the process required for your connector to be come a certified connector for Microsoft Power Query.</p>
+                            <p>Learn about the process required for your connector to become a certified connector for Microsoft Power Query.</p>
                         </div>
                     </div>
                 </div>